 Physics – The Foundation for Everything

-Physics can be considered the most fundamental of sciences, because, in last consequence, all natural laws are laws of physics.
+Physics can be considered the most fundamental of sciences, because, ultimately, all natural laws are laws of physics.
 By studying how fundamental principles can be applied to produce new insights, physics majors become near-universal problem solvers.

 What Will I Learn?